MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

     This starts Chrome with debugging enabled.

-3. Switch to Visual Studio and set a breakpoint in *app-bundle.js* code in the `render()` function as shown in the following illustration:
+3. Switch to Visual Studio and set a breakpoint in your source code.
+(Set the breakpoint in a line of code that allows breakpoints, such as a `return` statement or a `var` declaration).

     ![Set a breakpoint](../javascript/media/tutorial-nodejs-react-set-breakpoint-client-code.png)